Donate

 Mexican federal judges Hon.
 Monserrat Cid Cabello and Hon.
 Maria Emilia Molina offered firsthand insights into the impact of these reforms on the Mexican judiciary overall, as well as individual judges.

 Justice Cid Cabello described Mexico’s 2021 Judicial Career Law, which established a merit-based system for selecting, training, and evaluating all judicial personnel.
 She contrasted this with the proposed reforms, which she described as a “regression [in terms of] human rights defense, professionalization, and building judicial independence.”
-She said that replacing merit-based criteria for judicial appointments would undo years of progress across the judiciary, compromising both judicial independence and access to justice for the Mexican public.

 Justice Molina echoed these concerns and framed the reforms as part of a broader strategy by AMLO’s administration to pressure and control the judiciary over the past six years.
 She recounted how government officials have publicly criticized and singled out judges who have ruled against the administration, including sharing their names and addresses, exposing them to harassment and other potential threats.
 Justice Molina also warned that the reforms would disproportionately affect human rights – of Mexican citizens as well as migrant populations transiting through Mexico – and that the dismissal of 466 women judges would erode the country’s progress toward gender parity in the judiciary.

 Úrsula Indacochea, Program Director of the Due Process of Law Foundation, provided a comparative perspective, examining similar reforms in other Latin American countries, beginning with Bolivia and Ecuador, where judges were elected through popular vote.
 While these reforms were part of broader political projects, Indacochea noted that they had to adhere to international human rights norms—something she said is currently at risk in Mexico.
-She emphasized the importance of involving the judiciary in reform processes, a step that has thus far been neglected in Mexico.
-She presented a contrasting example of reforms in Colombia and El Salvador, which occurred as part of peace negotiations and included meaningful input from judicial actors and the international community, leading to more balanced outcomes.

 As the Mexican Senate prepares to vote on the proposed reforms, the panelists expressed fear that the outcome of this crucial decision could shape Mexico’s judicial landscape for years to come.
 However, the speakers also noted potential opportunities for counter-reforms and expressed cautious optimism that president-elect Claudia Sheinbaum, who takes office on October 1, may reconsider some aspects of the reforms, especially given the potential negative impact on Mexico’s investment climate.
 Ultimately, the event spotlighted the profound risks these reforms pose—not only to the independence of Mexico’s judiciary but to the rule of law itself.

-Read more about our work on Mexico’s proposed judicial reforms:
+Read more about our work on Mexico’s proposed judicial reforms

-• Statement by the New York City Bar Association expressing concern about the proposal to reform the Mexican Judiciary
+• Statement by the New York City Bar Association expressing concern about the proposal to reform the Mexican judiciary.

-• May 2024 conversation with members of the New York state and Mexican federal judiciary
+• May 2024 conversation with members of the New York state and Mexican federal judiciary.